- Poorly set objectives

 - Use CRM as a powerful mechanism to support coaching for individual sales calls, as well as opportunity, account, and territory management.

-User training is probably the most important step to implement a CRM solution successfully.
+User training is probably the most important step to implementing a CRM solution successfully.

 Who needs training?